What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when facing a clogged toilet is turning off the water supply valve that is behind the toilet.
-This is to ensure that no water will enter the tank during your are working to unblock it.
-The valve usually is found near the bottom of the tank on one side.
+The first thing to do when faced with a blocked toilet is turning off the water supply valve that is behind the toilet.
+This will ensure that no water will enter the tank as you attempt to clear it.
+The valve usually is situated at the bottom of the tank on the other side.

-Protect your hands from germs or bacteria present in your toilet with rubber gloves before using any tools for unclogging.
+You must protect your hands against germs and bacteria found in your toilet bowl by wearing rubber gloves prior using any tools that help in unclogging.

 Step 3: Use a plunger.

-A plunger is without doubt the most effective tool to use for getting rid of blocked toilets.
-First, push down gently on the plunger until air is removed from it, then place it firmly on the toilet and begin to plunge upwards and downwards for approximately 20 minutes.
-The suction that is created when you plunge back and forth will help remove any blockages.
+A plunger is without doubt the most effective tool for getting rid of blocked toilets.
+First, push down gently upon the plunger until air is evacuated from it. then press it hard over the hole in your toilet and begin to plunge upwards and downwards for about 20 minutes.
+The suction that is created when you plunge back and forth will assist in removing any blockages.

 Tips: